SIGNIFY: A Digital Archive of Singapore’s Historical Biodiversity

 Lydia Gan is a Research Associate whose roles include project management, planning and coordination for SIGNIFY.
 Beyond her primary interest in freshwater ecology, she is interested in exploring collections-based data for further scientific research.

-Shivaram Rasu is a Research Assistant whose roles include specimen digitisation and bibliographic research related to species described from Singapore for SIGNIFY.
-His research interests are herpetofauna-related and include pursuing field observations and documenting their diversity.
-He also makes the occasional foray into the natural history of other groups of animals.
+Paul Ng is a Research Assistant whose roles include specimen digitisation and bibliographic research related to species described from Singapore for SIGNIFY.
+His primary interest is in the taxonomy of Southeast Asian spiders.

 SIGNIFY: A Digital Archive of Singapore’s Historical Biodiversity